dfaria5/faria-ps-csc-script/README.md

-> [!NOTE]
-> This is just my own simple script i use for new installs to put my own settings on windows.
-And since there is a command for using it with internet, might as well make it public.

-> [!WARNING]
-> **The current script was worked primarily with the EU versions of Windows**

-# Faria Powershell Custom Setup Config Script :large_blue_diamond::computer:
+## Faria Powershell Custom Setup Config Script
-This is a simple run powershell script for Windows 10 and 11 that cleans and adjusts some windows settings and apps for new installs for better performance.
+Simple run powershell custom config script for Windows 10 and 11 that cleans and adjusts some windows settings and apps for new installs.

 ## Script
 Here's what the current script available will do.